Simple Apple Butter Recipe & Waterbath Canning Tips

 When the timer goes off, turn the heat off and remove the lid.
 Let the jars sit for 5 minutes, then remove the jars with a jar lifter.
 Let sit for 12-24 hours, do not tighten the bands if they loosen.
 After 12-24 hours check for proper seals.
 Store in a cool, dry place with the rings off.

-Enjoy this easy and delicious apple recipe!
+Enjoy this easy and delicious apple recipe and try these too:

 Apple Butter and Canning Instructions